 Choosing a thumbnail

 The thumbnail is a static image displayed before a YouTube video starts to play.
 The ideal thumbnail is eye-catching and gives people a taste of what they can expect from the video.
 YouTube will automatically generate three thumbnails for you to choose from.
-However, these aren’t always great so you may need to upload a customer thumbnail to ensure you use the best possible image.
+However, these aren’t always great so you may need to upload a custom thumbnail to ensure you use the best possible image.

 Tip: If your video features someone talking and you want to use a picture of them as the thumbnail, take a still photograph at the time of recording.
 Freeze frames of people talking rarely look flattering.